-Home buyers need to be assessed for the scheme which in general terms looks for applicants to use their full borrowing potential and provide the required deposit to purchase a share of the property.
-Government funding deals with the shortfall.
+The scheme is open to first-time buyers and to existing homeowners.
+Applicants are generally expected to use their full borrowing potential and provide the required deposit to buy a share of the property, with Government funding covering the shortfall.

-You'll be expected to pay a minimum of 85% of the home’s total purchase price.
-The Scottish Government will hold the remaining % share under a shared equity agreement which it will enter into with you.
-Although you'll have complete title to your home and your name will be on the title deeds for it, there will be a mortgage (or ‘standard security’) on the home to make sure the Scottish Government’s share is protected.
+You will be expected to pay a minimum of 85% of the home’s total purchase price.
+The Scottish Government will hold the remaining percentage share under a shared equity agreement which it will enter into with you.
+Although you will have complete title to your home and your name will be on the title deeds for it, there will be a mortgage (or ‘standard security’) on the home to make sure the Scottish Government’s share is protected.

-If the agent assesses that your application is eligible, they'll send you an ‘Authority to Proceed’ (ATP), which confirms your eligibility and lets you go ahead with the purchase.
+- After this, you should apply for funding through the administering agent for your area.
+See the Scottish Government website for agent contact details.
+If they assess that your application is eligible, they will send you an ‘Authority to Proceed’ (ATP), which confirms your eligibility and lets you go ahead with the purchase.

-Your solicitor will then check to make sure the mortgage offer, property price and the funds you have are all valid under the terms of the Authority to Proceed.
+- Your Solicitor will then check to make sure the mortgage offer, property price and the funds you have are all valid under the terms of the ATP.

 - Finally, your Solicitor will bring together the deposit you are paying, the funds from your mortgage lender and the Scottish Government’s contribution to pay the builder and complete the deal for your new house.